polytechinvest/TF-SYN-NER-Rel/README.md

 ### 4.3.
 Running the Pipeline

 Place your data file in the project directory and execute the script:
-`python your_script_name.py`
+`TF-SYN-NER-Rel.py`
 The pipeline will perform all steps: loading and filtering data, NLP preprocessing, building matrices for both standard and custom models, calculating topic coherence, plotting a comparison graph, and printing the final topics.
 ### 5. Key Findings & Results
 Experiments conducted on large Russian news corpora demonstrate the superiority of the TF-SYN-NER-Rel method.
-Quantitative Comparison (Topic Coherence C_v)
+Quantitative Comparison (Topic Coherence C_v) `Validation.py`
 The proposed method (blue line) consistently achieves higher topic coherence scores than the standard TF-IDF baseline (red line), indicating more meaningful and semantically cohesive topics.

 ![alt text](Cv_Std.png)

-The actual output of the executed code, using the applied settings and filtering, is shown in the figure below:
+The actual output of the executed code `TF-SYN-NER-Rel.py`, using the applied settings and filtering, is shown in the figure below:

 ![alt text](FINANCE.png)